-Facials may help reduce the symptoms of acne in mild cases, but they can sometimes make this skin condition worse.
+Facials may help reduce the symptoms of acne in mild cases.
+However, they can sometimes make the skin condition worse.

 A facial is a beauty procedure that involves a variety of treatments to clean the skin on the face and improve its appearance.
 People can get a facial from a skin care professional or try doing one at home.

 In this article, we look at whether and how facials might help acne.
 We also discuss the possible risks.

 The safety and effectiveness of facials for acne depend on a range of factors,

 - how harsh the facial is and the likelihood of it irritating the skin

 - other products and medications that the person is using

 - whether it is a professional or at-home facial